ProjectOpenSea/opensea-js/developerDocs/getting-started.md

 );
 ```

-Note that the listing price of an asset is equal to the `currentPrice` of the **lowest valid sell order** on the asset.
-Users can lower their listing price without invalidating previous sell orders, so all get shipped down until they're canceled, or one is fulfilled.
+Note that the listing price of an asset is equal to the `currentPrice` of the **lowest listing** on the asset.
+Users can lower their listing price without invalidating previous listing, so all get shipped down until they're canceled, or one is fulfilled.

 To learn more about signatures, makers, takers, listingTime vs createdTime and other kinds of order terminology, please read the [**Terminology Section**](https://docs.opensea.io/reference#terminology) of the API Docs.